-Ahead of her upcoming teacher training “The Body Athletic” starting in February till September 2019, Sarah Ramsden shares her top tips on working with athletes and how it differs from teaching a traditional yoga class.
+Ahead of her upcoming teacher training ‘teaching yoga to athletes’ in Shoreditch this April, Sarah Ramsden shares her top tips on working with athletes and how it differs from teaching a traditional yoga class.

-I’ve worked at Manchester City FC and Manchester United FC for 12 years now, working with senior and youth teams.
-I’ve also worked with the England women’s football team, GB Taekwondo, the Football Association, many other football clubs and individual players, and of course all the runners, bikers, triathletes, fell runners, swimmers who come to my classes.
+Teaching yoga to athletes and in sport is my passion.
+I’ve worked at Manchester City FC and Manchester United FC for 13 years now, working with senior and youth teams.
+I’ve also worked with the England women’s football team, GB Taekwondo, the Football Association, many other football clubs and individual players, and of course, all the runners, bikers, triathletes, fell runners and swimmers who come to my classes.

-Yoga for athletes is big and is getting way bigger.
-And as a yoga teacher you are uniquely placed to take advantage of this amazing interest.
+Yoga for athletes has grown continuously for years and shows no signs of stopping, and as a yoga teacher, you are uniquely placed to take advantage of this amazing interest.

 I am an anatomy geek and a movement junkie.
-I am fascinated by what an absolute triumph of human design we are even when it all goes pear-shaped.
-I am never bored by bodies.
+I am fascinated by what an absolute triumph of human design we are, even when it all goes pear-shaped.
+I am never bored with bodies.
 You might love doing a sport or teaching yoga or helping others to heal – but find your passion and communicate it.

-Ok, you don’t absolutely have to BUT you do need to have some idea of what it feels like to do what the people you teach do.
+Ok, you don’t absolutely have to be an athlete but you do need to have some idea of what it feels like to do what the people you teach do.
 If you are an athlete of some kind it will add tremendous depth, empathy and experience to your teaching.
 If you aren’t – well, just give it a go.
 Do a stack of strength training.
 Go running.
-Get on a mountain bike.
-Just for a bit.
+Get on a mountain bike – just for a bit.
 Understand how it feels and how your body responds.
 You will be a far better teacher for it.

 I watch a lot of football matches these days because, for the people I work with, that is what it all adds up to.
 So take an interest in the sport – read about it, go watch it.
 Remember that it is the desire to play that sport better, and for longer, that has brought these men and women to your class.

 I used to think that making athletes sweat on the mat by doing loads of complex poses was doing them good.
 It isn’t.
-Remember: beasting someone is an easy, cheap trick and is probably irrelevant to them.
+Remember, beasting someone is an easy, cheap trick and is probably irrelevant to them.
 So I don’t do stuff that isn’t relevant just to make myself look good (well, not often).
-I try to make it about them and their bodies and their needs, and get me and my fat ego out of the way.
+I try to make it about them – their bodies and their needs – and get me and my fat ego out of the way.

 You have absolutely got to know how playing a particular sport changes the bodies who play it.
 So you need a working knowledge of sports physiology and of what adaptations you might expect of a footballer or rugby player or triathlete or mountain biker or taekwondo player…